Breaking Down Bitcoin and Cryptocurrency Investments with the Help of an Experienced Cryptocurrency Lawyer

-Bitcoin and cryptocurrencies have become the biggest financial products for 2018, generating ample headlines and turning average people into millionaires – at least for brief moments until their investments in these volatile currencies comes tumbling down.
+Bitcoin and cryptocurrencies have become the biggest financial products for 2018, generating ample headlines and turning average people into millionaires – at least for brief moments until their investments in these volatile currencies comes tumbling down — as our cryptocurrency lawyers know all too well.

 Cryptocurrencies are not a new concept, although most of the early attempts to create a virtual currency crashed and burned, like the long-defunct Flooz and DigiCash that were hallmarks of the 1990’s tech boom.